 Around mid-morning I come out of the bathroom while tucking my shirt back into my pants.
 I’m reading the latest numbers from the simulators off a vidpad and I accidentally tuck it in with my shirt.
 I realize there’s a person standing nearby, quite possibly watching me do all of this stuff.

 It’s a man in a uniform.
 He’s a short, wiry guy with red hair sticking out from under his little black hat.
-His name tag says Captain Bartholomew.
+His name tag says ‘Captain Bartholomew’.
 He’s dancing from one foot to the other, like he has to use the head, too.
 Maybe that’s what he wants.
 Maybe he doesn’t want anything from me.
 Please, don’t let him want anything from me.

-“You have to do something!” he shrieks at me.
+“You have to do something,” he shrieks at me.

 Oh, for fuck’s sake.
 “What’s the problem?”
 Please be normal, please be normal.

-“They’ve littered the field with mines!
+“They’ve littered the field with mines.
 MINES!”

 I’ll be honest, that doesn’t compute.
 “Mines?”